-Did you have a security blanket when you were a kid?
+Did you have a lovey blanket when you were a kid?
 Maybe a stuffed animal, or special piece of fabric, or a fringed dish towel that you’d stuff up your nose?

 …. no? that was just me?…. ok then.